 Online education attracts students from all walks of life.
-Many of today’s college students are what we call “nontraditional” students – 38% of undergraduates are older than 25, 58% work while enrolled, and 26% are raising children.
+Many of today’s college students are what we call “nontraditional” students—38 percent of undergraduates are older than 25, 58 percent work while enrolled, and 26 percent are raising children.
 These students are focused on convenience and a return on investment.

 Other industries have taught us that in order to innovate, you cannot incorporate a new technology into established methods of operation.
 You have to transform the whole model.
 So it’s no wonder that student attainment rates are lower in online classrooms when the typical approach of institutions of higher education is to simply offering online versions of the traditional classroom.

 "With students needing to log-in and access cloud-based materials, websites, blogs, videos and other posts, faculty and administrators can immediately ascertain who is working and how long they study, while also grading performance"

 Along with making a college degree more accessible, convenient and affordable, online learning allows more opportunities to predict student success and intercede earlier if students are struggling.
 We at Strayer University have found that the most important predictor of success is based on engagement— class attendance, completing assignments, and participating in class discussion.
 Online learning collects data pertaining to students and faculty in a far more robust way than traditional classroom learning ever could.
 The results are promising.